Haya-2/WashingMachine/README.md

 - **Error Handling and Notifications**: Add user feedback for successful actions or errors to improve usability.
 - **Add user features** : Such as their profile, their stat, but also guides related to resident or building and machine usage.

-# 02/12/2024 - Fix to do :

-- Manager side, the connection to the data has been compromised.
-I (Aline) will work on it soon.

 Author : Aline (Haya-2)
 Co-author : Cassandra (ks0214)